 We are proud of having among highest the return rates of all bicycle touring organizations.
 In appreciation, returning riders are offered $100 off.

-It has now been 30 years since our first multi-day cycling adventure.
-For the 2020 season we are adding a $30 bonus off to all returning riders.
+We reached our year 30 milestone in 2020 - three decades since our first multi-day cycling adventure.
+We added a $30 bonus off to all returning riders.
 Since the health crises postponed our 2020 tours we are extending this to 2021 for our past participants over the years.
 Thanks for all the great times and memories!

 *Credit Card - (Visa and MasterCard) - We put cards through by phone to avoid sensitive information passing through our web site.
 Please call us at 888-800-2498; or 902-423-2453.
 Please also for security reasons, do not send credit card numbers by email or text.
 American and foreign participants have the Canadian amount converted to their currency at the current exchange rate.